© 2017 Leo Salomaa

 Example: A activated hungry alien (Attack 7, power 3d10) moves into base contact with an enemy android (Attack 3, power 2d10).
 The alien makes 3 attack rolls: 1, 2 and 7 while the android only makes a single attack roll due to being reactive.
 The andoid rolls a 2.
 The aliens roll of 1 is canceled by the androids 2 which in turn is canceled by the aliens 7.

 The android (defence 4) is hit twice has to make 2 defence rolls: 2, 9.
-It becomes pinned down and is pushed 1" away from the alien.
+It becomes stunned and is pushed 1" away from the alien.
 It sure looks bad for the android.

 Shoot 1 action point